Lincoln County Historical Society’s Annual Crab Krack

 In the Great Room, gather ‘round the glowing warmth of the fireplace and enjoy some refreshments.
 Attendees to this long-standing community tradition can also check out the museum’s exhibits and enjoy the unmatched views of Newport’s Historic Bayfront.

 Be sure to bring your Christmas shopping list as the gift shop will be offering a Special Holiday Discount only available during this event.
 The Maritime Museum gift shop has an outstanding selection of maritime and history publications, as well as locally produced items.

-Open House & Autumn Social at the Burrows Museum Friday, October 19
+Autumn Social at the Maritime Museum Friday, November 1

 Admission is free – donations gratefully accepted.